Point of Inspiration: Devotionals for Personal and Corporate Worship

 Robert D. Pace

 In the early 20th Century, Guideposts Magazine published a story by the poet, William Stidger.
-It disclosed a letter that Stidger had written to his literature teacher, which thanked her for instilling a love for poetry.
+It disclosed a letter he had written to his literature teacher, which thanked her for instilling a love for poetry.
 Stidger’s teacher wrote back: “I want to let you know how much your letter meant to me.
-I am an old lady in my eighties, living alone in a small room.
+I am . . . in my eighties, living alone in a small room.
 I taught for fifty years, yet in all that time, yours is the first letter of appreciation I have ever received.”

 George Washington, acting upon a Resolution by the US Federal Congress, named November 26, 1789 as a day of thanksgiving to God.
-Subsequent Presidents announced days for “national thanksgiving” but in 1863, it was Abraham Lincoln who made Thanksgiving Day official.
-This national holiday was instituted to express gratitude toward God for His providence, grace, and goodness.
-It was done in agreement with how the Pilgrims, too, had set aside one special day each year to express thanks to the benevolent God who had directed them to America.
+Subsequent Presidents announced days for “national thanksgiving” but in 1863, it was Abraham Lincoln who made Thanksgiving Day an official federal holiday.
+Congress instituted it to express gratitude toward God for His providence, grace, and goodness.
+It had agreed with the actions of the Pilgrims that observed one day a year to express thanks to God for directing them to America.

-Today, the essence of Thanksgiving is largely forgotten or ignored, as it has been transformed into an extended weekend of recreation, shopping, and watching sport events.
-But the Church is one institution that can keep this sacred holiday in perspective, and use it to glorify God.
+Today, the essence of Thanksgiving is largely forgotten or ignored.
+It has mutated into a week of recreation, shopping, and binging on sports events.
+But it’s Christians that can preserve the sanctity of this holiday and perpetuate its purpose.